- 2045 General Chem. I

 Coregister for the laboratory course CHM2046L

-MasteringChemistry.com - graded homework questions and instructions.
-The grading policy is given at the start of each chapter on the M.C. website.
-Check the server status.
+MasteringChemistry.com - graded homework questions.
+The grading policy is given at the start of each assignment on the M.C. website.

 Academic Center for Excellence free tutoring